oliver-graf/coreworkshop-CH/lab4_vm_managment/lab4_vm_managment.rst

  **Optional**

-  In this exercise, you will work individually to power on your new virtual machine and install the **Windows 2016 ISO** operating system.
+  In this exercise, you will work individually to power on your new virtual machine and install the **Windows2012R2ISO** operating system.
 These steps require a console connection to the VM.
 To get the maximum ability to resize the console, use **Internet Explorer** as the Prism browser.
 If you would rather use Chrome or Firefox, you will need to disable the pop-up blocker.
 All console exercises can be done with any browser.

  **Chrome**